Buying a Service Business

 There are many service sector businesses in New Jersey available for purchase.

-Service businesses range from cleaning companies to consumer services, home health care, pet grooming, carpet cleaning, etc. There has been a lot of publicity about how the American economy has moved away from a manufacturing base to a service-based oriented economy.
+Service businesses range from cleaning companies to consumer services, home health care, pet grooming, and carpet cleaning.
+There has been a lot of publicity about how the American economy has shifted from a manufacturing base to a service-oriented one.
 A service business can provide you, the business buyer, with many opportunities.

 What to Consider When Buying a Service Business